pracks224/Interview_Prep/README.md

   8. Java Program to count the vowel/consonants in a string
   9. Java programs to determine to programs are anagram means they have same set of characters.
   10. Java programs to divide a string equal N parts. (https://www.javatpoint.com/java-programs)
+  11. List of Functional Interfaces  like runnable,callable,comparator,ActionListners,supplier,consumer,Function,Predicate,BiFunction,BiPredicate,UnaryOperator,BinaryOperator,BiConsumer,LongConsumer etc.
+  12. Some time Interviewer asks the methods of the functional interfaces
+  13. What is Java Stream ?
+  14. Java Program to sort List of employee by salary using java 8?
+  15. Java program to demonstrate all the functional interfaces like predicate/cosnumer/supplier etc. Predicate - test return boolean consumer - returns void and method accept for updating value/print etc and function has apply method return another object  like for transforming etc
+  16. Predicate<Integer> vs IntPredicate?
+(Java 8 in Action Page :: 82p)

 </details>
   <summary>Set -5 : Interview Questions Kafka and Microservices </summary>